sclamons/surface_crns/README.md

 How do I write a manifest file?
 ===============================
+You can find manifest files for several example surface CRNs in the "examples" folder and its subfolders (.txt files).
+There are also a number of examples available at http://www.dna.caltech.edu/Surface_CRN_Simulator/srv/.

 A surface chemical reaction network (sCRN) on a square grid can be specified by a manifest file consisting of four parts:

 * Transition rules